-- 4.1 Exmoor National Park Authority has responsibility for conducting at least annually, a review of effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the Chief Executive and Heads of Section within the Authority who have responsibility for the development and maintenance of the governance environment, the annual report on internal audit, and by the Annual Governance Report of the external auditors. - 4.2 The process that has been applied in maintaining and reviewing the effectiveness of the governance framework is:
+4.1 Exmoor National Park Authority has responsibility for conducting at least annually, a review of effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by the work of the Chief Executive and Heads of Section within the Authority who have responsibility for the development and maintenance of the governance environment, the annual report on internal audit, and by the Annual Governance Report of the external auditors.
+The annual review of the effectiveness of the governance framework is undertaken by the Standards Committee and the Authority approve this Annual Governance Statement.
+The Standards Committee now also undertake an annual self-assessment of effectiveness.

-- The adoption of an updated Code of Corporate Governance in March 2017 with an annual review by the National Park Authority carried out by the Authority's Solicitor and Monitoring Officer to ensure compliance with the Code and audited by the Chief Finance Officer; - Adoption of Standing Orders, the scheme of delegation and financial regulations which are periodically reviewed, updated and approved; - Reports to the Authority on performance management including sustainability and the corporate planning and performance framework; - Annual reports presented to the Authority in respect of internal audit which is a contracted service, and from the external auditor appointed by the Public Sector Audit Appointments; - Annual reports presented to the Authority on risk management, performance indicators and treasury management; and - An internal audit service is contracted from the Devon Audit Partnership and an annual work programme is agreed with the Chief Finance Officer with the internal auditors producing an annual report covering their activities for presentation to the Authority.
+- 4.2 The process that has been applied in maintaining and reviewing the effectiveness of the governance framework is: - The adoption of an updated Code of Corporate Governance in March 2017 with an annual review by the National Park Authority carried out by the Authority's Solicitor and Monitoring Officer to ensure compliance with the Code and audited by the Chief Finance Officer; - Adoption of Standing Orders, the scheme of delegation and financial regulations which are periodically reviewed, updated and approved; - Reports to the Authority on performance management including sustainability and the corporate planning and performance framework; - Annual reports presented to the Authority in respect of internal audit which is a contracted service, and from the external auditor appointed by the Audit Commission; - Annual reports presented to the Authority on risk management, performance indicators and treasury management; and - An internal audit service is contracted from the Devon Audit Partnership and an annual work programme is agreed with the Chief Finance Officer with the internal auditors producing an annual report covering their activities for presentation to the Authority.